 “We have always had a close relationship with Bibliotheque, and tasked them with the design of our identity rather than doing it in-house,” recalls John Faye, Moving Brands’ UK/EU marketing manager.
 Why?
 As MB co-founder and chairman Ben Wolstenholme wrote at the time, they felt it was important to work with someone who could bring objectivity to the process.
 “For me the most important part is the outside perspective.
 It’s hard to define or redefine yourself from first point perspective.”

 The Mill is a VFX and creative content studio headquartered in London, with offices in New York, Chicago and Los Angeles.
 And over the last two decades their logo, which stylishly echoes the letterforms of the word ‘mill’ with horizontal black bars, has become a true design icon, instantly recognisible and infinitely malleable in all kinds of media.

-“The logo was originally designed in 1999 by in London,” explains Chloe Skinner, a designer at The Mill Los Angeles.
+“The logo was originally designed in 1999 by North Design in London,” explains Chloe Skinner, a designer at The Mill Los Angeles.
 “I know there was a lot of discussion originally as to whether the ‘The’ should be spelt out in the same manner.
 But it was decided that the abstracted form of ‘mill’ was stronger and would become our logo.”
 In hindsight, they couldn’t have made a better choice.

 Flow is a creative design and production company based in the Northern Quarter of Manchester, UK that makes motion graphics, animation and films.
 It’s a (purposely) small agency but one with some big name clients including the BBC, Apple, JD Sports and Manchester United.
 And there’s a suitably artful sense of ‘flow’ to their big, bold and beautiful logo design.